 Partying with the locals

-Most local communities in Japan will have at least one festival a year and a typical Matsuri involves a lot of beer, sake, food and lots of sweat and tears and laughter.
+Most local communities in Japan will have at least one festival a year and a typical Matsuri involves a lot of beer, sake and food, as well as plenty of sweat, tears and laughter.
 More often than not there is an activity that promotes teamwork and requires a coordinated effort from everyone in the town.

-In some instances this can be in the form of synchronized dancing or groups of people carrying a very large and very heavy portable shrine (Mikoshi) around on their shoulders for anything up to 8 hours.
+In some instances this can be in the form of synchronised dancing or groups of people carrying a very large and often heavy portable shrine (Mikoshi) around on their shoulders for up to 8 hours over the course of a day.

 It can be a real test of endurance and stamina, and result in a very bruised shoulder, but there everyone comes away with a certain sense of achievement and stronger bonds in the community are formed as a result.